okoala/awesome-stars/README.md

 - [scrolling](https://github.com/pazguille/scrolling) - [DEPRECATED: You should use https://github.com/pazguille/decouple] Decouple the scroll event from the callback functions.
 - [PhysicsJS](https://github.com/wellcaffeinated/PhysicsJS) - A modular, extendable, and easy-to-use physics engine for javascript
 - [aralejs.github.io](https://github.com/aralejs/aralejs.github.io) - 开放、简单、易用的前端基础类库
-- [prerender](https://github.com/prerender/prerender) - Node server that uses phantomjs to render a javascript-rendered page as HTML.
+- [prerender](https://github.com/prerender/prerender) - Node server that uses Headless Chrome to render a javascript-rendered page as HTML.
 To be used in conjunction with prerender middleware.
 - [mathquill](https://github.com/mathquill/mathquill) - Easily type math in your webapp
 - [btapp](https://github.com/bittorrenttorque/btapp) - Btapp.js is a backbone library that provides easy access to Torque/BitTorrent/uTorrent clients.
 - [phonegap](https://github.com/sintaxi/phonegap) - access core functions on Android, iPhone and Blackberry using JavaScript